 Move On to Teaching Words

 After the first 50 phonograms have been learned, the spellings of about 80 of the most common English words can be taught without running into a phonogram that hasn't been taught yet.
 The Ayres List is one source of common English words.
-Here is a free copy of the Ayres list thoughtfully provided at nbchristianacademy.org.
-The words listed as being in sections A-G can all be spelled after the first 50 phonograms in the OnTrack Reading Phonogram Set have been taught.
+Here is a free copy of the Ayres list thoughtfully provided at americanenglishdoctor.com.
+When I last checked, the words listed as being in sections A-G can all be spelled after the first 50 phonograms in the OnTrack Reading Phonogram Set have been taught.

 And once the first 80 or so words have been learned (by spelling them accurately, and reviewing them), your child should be able to pick up a very simple children's book and begin reading it, especially if it's one of the books Ms. Spalding recommends at that point.
 (I really, really, do encourage anyone with a child approaching reading age to acquire a copy of the 4th edition of WRTR.)